Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |6th|1 action|300ft|V,S,M|1 round (C)|Evocation|Dexterity|

 As an action you channel arcane energy, reducing your speeed to zero for as long as you are concentrating on this spell.
-You immidiatly shoot out two bolts of arcane energy to two locations within range.
-All creatures in a 10ft radius sphere must succeed a dexterity saving throow or takes 6d10 lightning damage and are buzzed, halfed on a save.
-During your next turn you can shoot out two more bolts and then the spell ends.
+You immidiatly shoot out three bolts of arcane energy towards targets within range.
+Make an attackroll dealing 4d10 lightning damage on a hit, *Buzzing* the target.
+During your next turn you can shoot out three more bolts and then the spell ends.

 **At Higher Levels.** When cast with a spell slot of 7th level or higher, all bolts deal 1d10 additional damage.